2.3. Setting up your Manager Instance¶

 Launch Instance.
 We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.

 When prompted to select an AMI, search in the

-FPGA Developer AMI - 1.4.0.
+FPGA Developer AMI - 1.6.0and select the AMI that appears (there should be only one).
 DO NOT USE ANY OTHER VERSION.

 When prompted to choose an instance type, select the instance type of your choosing.
 A good choice is a

 First make sure that the

 firesimVPC is selected in the drop-down box next to “Network”.
 Any subnet within the

 firesimVPC is fine.